chinhonnang0000/asteroidgen/README.md

 Last thing completed ::: jason - titanium solar panels

-Work in progress, excluding bugfixes - removed from this list once completed or cancelled
+Work in progress, excluding bugfixes - removed from this list once completed or cancelled sector 6 (mission 6) remake - phase glass - AEGA solar panels - 1 series of turrets more overpowered than duodecs. mission 7 - Heavy attacking units and the first enemiies that is not made by Anuke.

 Proposed untouched (not started yet)
-- Heavy Attacking units and war factories and refabs (proposed at mission 7)
+- skilltree for erida,

-- skilltree for erida, Project Decay,
+Shelved or cancelled
-- Sector 6 remake, mission 7
+- skill tree for project Decay. - The mod is gone from github and browser.
+Full inclusion will be added to intermod https://github.com/chinhonnang0000/intermod